jjtheall/jjtheall.github.io/aboutme.md

 ## Who am I?
-I am a computer science and mathematics undergraduate student studying Quinnipiac University.
+I am a computer science and mathematics undergraduate student studying at Quinnipiac University.
 I am an incredibly driven person and I dedicated to learning as much as I can about computing so that I can achieve a level of professionalism in this field that will allow me to improve people's lives worldwide.
 I am expected to graduate with a Bachelor of Science in May 2023.